Patricio Montojo y Pasarón: Early life and career

-Service in Philippines
+Service in the Philippines

 By 1898, Montojo returned to the Philippines as rear admiral, serving as general commander of all Spanish Philippine naval stations and taking part in operations against Filipino insurgents.
 At a meeting with the colony's captain general, Basilio Augustín, on March 15, 1898, he expressed his concerns that their forces would be destroyed by the Americans in battle because of their disadvantages, as it became apparent that war with the United States was increasingly likely.
 Of the 37 ships in the Spanish naval fleet stationed in the Philippines, most were small gunboats and so there were only seven ships that would be used to take on the U.S. Asiatic Squadron.
 In addition, there were other problems facing the Spaniards.
 Their force did not possess enough adequate mines, and some of the ones they had lacked components.
 The admiral requested additional supplies from the homeland, but they were ultimately not delivered.
 In the end, Montojo decided to send the squadron to Subic Bay to the northwest of Manila, which would be easier to defend for the Spaniards when the American ships arrived.
 If they ignored them and headed for Manila, he believed his squadron could then head back and ambush the U.S. squadron at night.

 However, when the Americans had arrived and checked at Subic on April 30, they found no Spanish ships there because Montojo had judged the position to be indefensible since the Spaniards, being behind schedule, had not finished installing the naval guns on the ground at the entrance to Subic Bay.
 However, according to American scouts, the guns were lying on the beach and could have been mounted in less than 24 hours.
 In addition, the wooden cruiser Castilla had technical problems.
 Thus, a council of squadron captains decided to return to Manila Bay.
 Reportedly, another factor in Montojo's decision was that he would not be able to save Spanish sailors in the depth of forty meters of water at Subic, which American naval officers found to be astounding.
 Thus, the American squadron leader, Admiral George Dewey and his other officers initially had a low opinion of the Spanish commander's abilities.